a-h-b/dadasnake/README.md

 ```

 5) Set permissions / PATH:
 Dadasnake is meant to be used by multiple users.
 Set the permissions accordingly.
 I'd suggest to have read access for all files for the users plus execution rights for the dadasnake file and the .sh scripts in the subfolder dada_scripts and the conda environment.
 Add the dadasnake directory to your path.
+It can also be useful to make the VARIABLE_CONFIG file not-writable, because you will always need it.
+The same goes for config.default.yaml once you've set the paths to the databases you want to use (see below).

 6) Test run:
 The test run does not need any databases.
 You should be able to start it by running
 ```
 ./dadasnake -c -n "TESTRUN" -r aux/config.test.yaml
 ```
+If all goes well, dadasnake will make and fill a directory called testoutput.
+A completed run contains a file "workflow.done".
 The first run will install the conda environment containing DADA2 and the other programs that will be used by all users.
 I'd suggest to remove one line from the activation script ( dada_env_common/<someHashKey>/etc/conda/activate.d/activate-r-base.sh ), namely the one reading: `R CMD javareconf > /dev/null 2>&1 || true`, because you don't need this line later and if two users run this at the same time it can cause trouble.

 7) Databases: